HigherHoopern/QuantitativeFinance/README.md

 * Data Science and Machine Learning
 * Fixed Income and Credit

-Awarded the Certificate in Quantitative Finance in November 2021
+I was Awarded the Certificate in Quantitative Finance in November 2021 with overall mark 94%.

-Overall mark:94%

 Exam1: 84% (Portfolio Managements, Value at Risk and Basel Agreement)